nyex/energy-tracking/README.md

 21:00
 ```

 I usually wake up at 6 and go to bed at 22, so I start traking at 7 and end at 21.
-I suppose if you wake up at 04:00 or goes to bed at 02:00 it makes sense to adapt it to your needs.
-You do you!
+I suppose if you wake up at 04:00 or go to bed at 02:00 it makes sense to adapt it to your needs.
+You do you.

 If that's the case, you'll want to create your own `energy.csv` file using your own weird range of hours.
 You also will need to edit lines 27 (for the usage hint) and 47-48 (for input checking) in the script itself, so things don't explode.